 Comments on the report can be sent via email to WWSRSR-EBRE@ottawa.ca.

-Residents who were unable to attend one of the sessions can view the presentation materials and complete the online feedback form.
-The online feedback form is now closed, however, you can email questions or concerns to mailto:WWSRSR-EBRE@ottawa.ca.
+Residents who were unable to attend one of the sessions can view the presentation materials.
+You can email questions or concerns to mailto:WWSRSR-EBRE@ottawa.ca.

 For those who are industrial, commercial, or institutional organizations, there are separate presentation materials intended for the non-residential sector.